Contact Dr. Dadvand

 An inverted nipple is a nipple that does not protrude.
 It can occur in one or both breasts and can affect men and women.
 Many women may be affected by at least one inverted nipple.
 Having an inverted nipple in LA can have a psychological impact, causing the person to be self-conscious.
-It can also cause functional problems such as increased risk of infection and difficulty breast feeding.
+It can also cause functional problems such as the increased risk of infection and difficulty breastfeeding.
 Some people are born with inverted nipples.
-Others may develop inverted nipples after breast feeding, breast surgery, or trauma.
+Others may develop inverted nipples after breastfeeding, breast surgery, or trauma.
 In these cases the underlying cause of the inversion is scarring of the lactiferous ducts, causing shortening and pulling in of the nipple.
-Men who have undergone gynecomastia surgery may develop inverted nipples afterwards because of decreased support to the nipple, scarring of the tissues below the nipple, or both.
+Men who have undergone gynecomastia surgery may develop inverted nipples afterward because of decreased support to the nipple, scarring of the tissues below the nipple, or both.

 Inverted nipples are classified into three grades.